open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 We believe it is vital for the scientific progress.
 In fact, we believe open source software *is science*.
 Or, at least computational science.
-Here is why.
-Let's start by defining what we mean by "science" in a modern, computerized, world.
+Here is why - let's start by defining what we mean by "science" in a modern, computerized world.

 ### What is science?
 If you look up <q>science</q> on Wikipedia, here's what hits you: